thriveweb/davis-legal/content/pages/about.md

     - Bar Association of Queensland Bar Practice Course - QUT (February 2007)
-  subtitle: About Robert Davis
-  title: Academic qualifications
 timeline:
   event:
     - content: >-
-        In February 1979 Robert was admitted as a Solicitor of the Supreme Court of Queensland and in June 1979 also became a Solicitor of the Supreme Court of New South Wales.
+        In February 1979 Robert was admitted as a Solicitor of the Supreme Court of Queensland and in June 1979 also became a Solicitor of the Supreme Court of New South Wales
         year: '1979'
     - content: >-
         Robert became Litigation Partner in a large Gold Coast Law Firm practising in both Queensland and New South Wales.
 He progressed to